Last Updated on 8th September 2020 by Sophie Nadeau

 WHSmith, 248 Rue de Rivoli, 75001 Paris

-You see, as well as being a one stop shop for the newest book releases in the UK, the Paris-based store also sells a wide array of other British goods such as foodstuffs (though they’ll cost you a lot of money!), and magazines.
+As well as being a one stop shop for the newest book releases in the UK, the Paris-based store also sells a wide array of other British goods such as foodstuffs (though they’ll cost you much more than you would pay for the same goods back in the UK!), and magazines.
 As such, if you’re looking for proper salt and vinegar crisps or some real cheddar cheese, then be sure to head to WHSmith.

 The Red Wheelbarrow Bookstore, 9 Rue de Médicis, 75006 Paris